-

 - Caroline,

-Augustus and Caroline (I don't know why there are two girls listed
+Augustus II and Caroline (I don't know why there are two girls

-name Caroline) were born in Pennsylvania before the Longe family
+the name Caroline) were born in Pennsylvania before the Longe

 -